wildfly/quickstart/app-client/README.md

 Follow these instructions if you are testing the quickstart on the same machine.

-1. Make sure you have started the ${product.name} server on the machine where the quickstart is deployed as described above.
+1. Make sure you have started the WildFly server on the machine where the quickstart is deployed as described above.
 2. Open a command prompt on that server and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive from the local machine.